EgdeConsulting/NATSAdminportal/README.md

 Scripts, dependencies, and other metadata can be found in `package.json`.

-For more infromation regarding JSON server please see https://github.com/typicode/json-server
+For more information regarding JSON server see: https://github.com/typicode/json-server